Nordix/examples/examples/load-balancer/README.md

 vppctl show lb vips verbose
 ```

-## Manual testing
+## Manual testing from the load-balancer POD

 The load-balancer POD is extended with an "alpine" container (same as
-the "simple-client") which has more tools for testing.
+the "simple-client") which has the `nc` program installed.
 Login with;

 ```
-kubectl get pods -l networkservicemesh.io/app=load-balancer kubectl exec -it -c alpine-img <pod-id> bash
+kubectl get pods -l networkservicemesh.io/app=load-balancer kubectl exec -it -c alpine-img <pod-id> sh
 ```

 Inside the alpine container use netcat (nc) to check load-balancing;